AllenKeelig/Effective-animation/README.md

 # Effective-animation
-an essay api about how you use your media to your advantage or let it get in your way
+an essay api about how you use your medium to your advantage or let it get in your way